ARE YOU LOOKING TO BUY OR SELL A HOME IN Short Hills, NJ?

 Hartshorn wanted people to have an easy commute to New York City and Hoboken so he built a railroad along with a post office branch.
 Many people still use this railroad to commute to the city today.
 In 1996 the Kearny Connection opened, which established a direct rail service to Penn Station in Manhattan.
 This increased the property values in Short Hills

-Trust Century 21 Cedarcrest Realtors In Short Hills NJ to Help You Buy or Sell a Home or a Property
+Trust Century 21 Cedarcrest Realtors In Short Hills NJ To Buy Or Quickly Sell a Home or a Property At Best Local Market Value

 Indoor and outdoor recreation is available in Short Hills.
 For shoppers and retail lovers, The Mall at Short Hills has 160 stores, including the most upscale department stores, covering 1.3 million square feet.
 The mall is located off of Route 24, an easy 30-minute commute from New York City.